 Measures and actions related to the pandemic

-Since mid-March, the OMHM has had to make numerous adjustments to its activities in order to continue to provide essential services and to meet the demands of the pandemic.
-Among these adjustments, let us note that OMHM employees have increased the frequency of disinfection of sensitive surfaces in our living environments.
+The OMHM has had to make numerous adjustments to its activities in order to continue to provide essential services and to meet the demands of the pandemic.
 The OMHM has also stepped up its discussions with the Montreal Regional Public Health Department to ensure that best practices are in place, both for its tenants and for its employees.

 Government guidelines to follow